hgrf/P13pt/README.md

     conda activate P13pt
     conda install -c green-mercury p13pt

-If you are installing P13pt on a Windows system, you can now automatically create Desktop icons by typing:
+If you want to automatically create links for the applications in P13pt, you can use the following command:

     p13pt-makelinks

+On a Windows system, this will create shortcuts on the Desktop, on a Linux system, it will create links in ~/.local/share/applications.

 If you wish to use the "driver" for the Zurich Instruments lock-in amplifier, you should install version 16.04 of ziPython.